jjr113/cs1666_organization/adv_topics/Networking.md

   - Hybrid Delayed and Rollback
       - Why we think the hybrid model works
   - Questions?
-- Security (15 minutes)
-  - NAT and Firewalls
-      - Firewall basics
-      - Differences between router firewall and application firewalls
-      - Ports and Port-forwarding
-      - What does UPNP mean for gaming?
-      - What does NAT mean for gaming?
-  - Cryptography
-      - History of modern Cryptography
-      - Post-quantum cryptography
-      - Applications of cyptographic algorithms in gaming
-  - Attacks over the Network
-      - Types of Web based attacks
-      - Interesting modern attacks through games
-      - Defenses against these types of attacks
 - Bandwidth Optimization (15 minutes)
   - Network Topology
       - Network Classifications